AirHorizons/music-sentiment-seuron/README.md

 This is a object-oriented and self-contained reimplementation of OpenAI's Sentiment Neuron.
 It currently supports text and midi sequences.

-# Installing Dependecies
+# Installing

-The core features of this projects has a few dependecies: NumPy, PyTorch, Sklearn, Music21

-$ pip install numpy torch torchvision sklearn music21
+$ pip install sentneuron

-For running the interactive sampler, also install the following dependecies: pygame
+For running the interactive sampler, also install the following dependecies: Flask

-$ pip install pygame
+$ pip install flask

 # Running examples